mccartney/fxyt/README.md

 each cell at (x, y, t).

-At the end of evaluation of the code for each cell, the top 3 values of the data stack is inspected to determine the red, blue, and green (RGB) components of the colour of the cell.
-The value at the top of the data stack is used as the blue component, the second value from the top is the green component, and the third value from the top is the red component.
+At the end of evaluation of the code for each cell, the top 3 values of the data stack is inspected to determine the red, blue and green (RGB) components of the colour of the cell.
+The value at the top of the data stack is used as the blue component, the second value from the top is the green component and the third value from the top is the red component.

 Suppose the data stack looks like the following after the evaluation of the input code for a certain cell: [10, 20, 30, 40, 50].
 Then the colour